RoAD Benchmark: How LiDAR Models Fail under Coupled Domain Shifts and Label Evolution: RoAD: A Benchmark for Robust Autonomous driving under Dataset shifts

+In this section, we characterize common dataset shifts encountered when transferring 3D perception models from a source to a target domain.
+Dataset shift arises from two sources: \textbf{domain shift} and \textbf{label shift}.
+Formally, let $\mathbb{D}$ denote a data distribution and $\mathcal{C}$ a set of class labels.
+Consider a source dataset $\mathcal{D}_S$ of samples drawn from $\mathbb{D}_S$ with labels in $\mathcal{C}_S$, and a target dataset $\mathcal{D}_T$ of samples drawn from $\mathbb{D}_T$ with labels in $\mathcal{C}_T$.
+We define \textbf{domain shift} (also referred to as \textit{distribution shift} \citep{DBLP:journals/iet-ipr/MadadiSNHM20, DBLP:conf/nips/AnCDH22}) as $\mathbb{D}_S \neq \mathbb{D}_T$, and \textbf{label shift} as $\mathcal{C}_S \neq \mathcal{C}_T$.

+We categorize label shifts into three types under label-space expansion: \textbf{label split}, \textbf{label insertion}, and \textbf{label expansion}.
+Conversely, these shifts can also be defined in the opposite direction under label-space contraction, corresponding to label merge, label deletion, and label reduction, respectively.
+Additionally, some classes may remain unchanged (\textbf{maintained}).
+Different shifts capture distinct ways in which semantic knowledge evolves across datasets, as illustrated in \cref{fig:shifts_b}.

+\begin{itemize} \item \textbf{Label split}: This type relates to hierarchical classification, as it splits coarse classes into finer-grained subclasses.
+Unlike standard hierarchical classification with a fixed taxonomy, real-world label splits occur under an evolving hierarchy, where future refinements are uncertain and cannot be anticipated \citep{lee2023online,muralidhara2024cleo}.
+This creates a key challenge: models trained on coarse labels must learn representations rich enough to preserve latent fine-grained distinctions that may later surface as new subclasses.

-\myparagraph{Class Insertion ($\leftrightarrow$ Deletion)} The emergence of new classes is a common scenario in real-world applications, occurring when new concepts are introduced or previously unclassified objects need to be identified.
-For example, electric scooters, which have recently become a prevalent form of individual transportation, may be introduced as a new category in autonomous driving datasets as additional data is collected over time.
-Such class insertion is usually studied under class-incremental learning (CIL), but in practice, it often coincides with domain shift, since the new data is gathered in different environments.
+\item \textbf{Label insertion}: New classes commonly emerge in real-world applications when new concepts appear, or previously unclassified objects must be recognized.
+For example, electric scooters—now a prevalent mode of personal transportation—may be added as a new category as data accumulates over time.
+While this setting is often studied in class-incremental learning (CIL), in practice it often co-occurs with domain shifts \citep{Tan024}, since new data is typically collected in different environments, sensor setups, or geographic regions.

+\item \textbf{Label expansion}: Even when a class label is shared between source and target datasets, its underlying definition can differ.
+We define label expansion as the case where the target definition strictly subsumes the source definition—i.e., the target class covers a broader set of instances than the corresponding source class. \end{itemize}